nearform/slidev-theme-nearform/README.md

 Steps to use this theme:
 - Install the theme using `npm i --save slidev-theme-nearform`
-- Rename your slide deck markdown file to `slides.md`
 - Add these scripts to your package.json
   ```json
       "build": "slidev build",